For many illnesses cannabis can be an effective, safe, and surprisingly pleasant form of medication.

 Now it’s true that getting work done while “high” can be challenging, particularly for patients new to cannabis therapy.
 It is remarkable how little discussion is had on the subject of trying to get any work done while “low” on Flagyl, a Z-pak, Dilantin, or Metoprolol, just to pick on a few.
 Chronic pain, insomnia, and anxiety are particularly bad for productivity, too.

 Studies on driving safety impugn cannabis, at least for new users, but also demonstrate decreased safety for narcotic users, antibiotic users, benzodiazepines takers, insomniacs, and chronic pain sufferers as well.
 Clearly being sick just isn’t good for you.

-Perhaps it is time that we re-examine our medical, personal, and societal views on the unpleasantness of medication as relate to their efficacy and acceptability.
-In the end, if a medicine makes you better, and feel better, well, that’s better than any of the other choices.
+Perhaps it is time that we re-examine our medical, personal, and societal views on the unpleasantness of medication as related to efficacy and acceptability.
+In the end, if a medicine makes you feel better, well, that’s better than any of the other choices.

 Medical cannabis can help to alleviate the symptoms of conditions including but not limited to chronic pain, arthritis, ALS, MS, chronic insomnia, cancer, glaucoma, depression, anxiety, and HIV/AIDS.
 To discuss whether you could be a suitable medical marijuana patient, call Inhale MD at (617) 477-8886 today.